 Curator 'Mapping Media Industry Studies' week on In Media Res, 27-31 May 2013.

 Editor 'In Focus: Media Industries Studies' Cinema Journal 52 (2), pp. 145-98, 2013.

 Selected contributions to the academic and research community:

 A founding member of the Editorial Collective for Media Industries, the online journal of media industries research.

-Co-chair and founder of the Media Industries Scholarly Interest Group of the Society for Cinema and Media Studies
+Founder and co-chair of the Media Industries Scholarly Interest Group of the Society for Cinema and Media Studies

-Coordinator of the Film Industries Work Group for the European Network for Cinema and Media Studies
+Founder and coordinator of the Screen Industries Work Group for the European Network for Cinema and Media Studies

 Member of the AHRC Peer Review College